Second-Growth Forest Canopy: Before and After Restoration Thinning.

 You will drive through this jig-saw of different forests on the way to all of the redwood groves and park destinations that you seek.
 Specifically, you will find second-growth forests all along Highway 101, at the Mill Creek Campground, on Davison Road to Gold Bluffs Beach, on the Bald Hills Road up to Lady Bird Johnson Grove, next to the Trillium Falls Trail parking area, and on the dirt road down to Tall Trees Grove.

 Places like the Mill Creek watershed at Del Norte Coast Redwoods State Park were logged as recently as the the late 1990s.
 Parts of Redwood Creek, Skunk Cabbage, Berry Glen Basin, and Lost Man Creek - all now in Redwood National Park - were clearcut in the 1960s and 1970s.
 Second-growth forests are also found next to the Wolf Creek Education Center.

 How Does Forest Restoration Occur?This is complex, and since 1978 we have been adapting and improving our different restoration techniques in the parks.
-By the mid-2000s, park managers anf foresters had built the knowlege, skills, and support to really increase the acres of second-growth forests to be treated with restoration thinning.
+By the mid-2000s, park managers and foresters had built the knowlege, skills, and support to really increase the acres of second-growth forests being treated with restoration thinning.